Naughty or Nice Quilting - Which Team Are You On?

 We can treasure and cling to that knowledge because of who taught it to us.

-Sometimes we don't know why we do things a certain way, but we always have.
+Sometimes we don't know why we do things a certain way, we just always have.

 But one girl’s sewing hack might be another girl’s biggest no-no, and sometimes new products and methods are invented that previous generations never had.

 So I’ve compiled a list here is to get you thinking, questioning and maybe even opening your mind.

 After all, the processes we follow need to aid our final result, not make it harder.

 Sometimes it helps to step back and examine the way we do things, and ask whether it really needs to be done that way.

 Are your sewing habits helping you or slowing you down?